GuilloteauQ/artefact-lifetime/README.md

-# Longevity of Artifacts in Top Parallel and Distributed Systems Conferences: a State-of-the-practice Review
+# Longevity of Artifacts in Leading Parallel and Distributed Systems Conferences: a Review of the State of the practice in 2023

+## Structure

+- `conferences/` contains the forms for the surveyed papers per conference

+- `forms` contains a Python script to process the forms.

+- `workflow/` contains the definitions of the workflow

+    - `workflow/envs` contains the Nix shells definitions

+    - `workflow/scripts` contains the R scripts for the data analysis

+    - `workflow/Snakefile` defintion of the workflow steps

+- `rep24/` contains the latex for the paper

+- `flake.nix`, `flake.lock` defines the Nix environments

 ## Reproduce